rakibsarowar/vue-note/README.md

 Now, when you click the "Toggle Element" button, the ``` < p > ``` element will show or hide based on the value of showElement.

 ## 🍂 1.3.7 v-pre, v-cloak, v-once
+- v-pre: Skips compilation for this element and its children.
+It's useful when you want to display raw mustache tags.
+- v-cloak: This directive remains on the element until Vue.js finishes compilation.
+It's used with CSS to hide uncompiled mustache bindings.
+- v-once: Renders the element and its children only once.
+Subsequent re-renders will not affect it.

 <!-- -------------------------------------------------------------------------------------------------------------- -->
 <!-- -------------------------------------------------------------------------------------------------------------- -->